MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/appcenter-console/index.md

 * **Label** is the title of the application; **Package** display name attribute in the manifest file of the application.
 * **Vendor** is the vendor who created the application; **Publisher** attribute in the manifest file of the application.

-### Properties of Windows 10 Universal applications.
+### Properties of Windows 10 Universal applications
 {: #properties-of-windows-10-universal-applications}

 * **Package** is the product identifier of the application; **Package** name attribute in the manifest file of the application.